MicrosoftDocs/appcenter-docs/docs/test-cloud/preparing-for-upload/xcuitest-extension.md

 ---
-title: Preparing XCUITest Tests for Upload with Extensions
+title: Preparing XCUITest Tests for Upload with App Center Extensions Framework
 description: How to upload XCUITests to App Center Test Cloud
 keywords: test cloud
 author: glennwester
 ms.author: glwest
-ms.date: 09/07/2018
+ms.date: 10/08/2018
 ms.topic: article
 ms.assetid: D39D30B0-B009-4BC5-8BDA-5B0B4A44E57E
 ms.service: vs-appcenter
 ms.custom: test
 ---

-## Preparing XCUITest Tests for Upload with Extensions
+# Preparing XCUITest Tests for Upload with App Center Extensions Framework

+This framework has been *deprecated*.

-**This framework is *no longer required* for running XCUITest in App Center.**
+This framework is *no longer required* for running XCUITest tests in App Center.

+This framework will not be updated to be compatible with versions of Xcode > 10.0.

-Running XCUITest in App Center Test no longer requires the proprietary extensions described here.
-If you are just starting out with XCUITest in App Center do not use this approach.
-If you are already running XCUITest in App Center with these extensions consider migrating to the extension-less approach.
+If you are just starting with XCUITest, do not link this framework.

+If you are already running XCUITest in App Center using the AppCenterXCUITestExtensions.framework, you need to migrate your tests to use Apple's `XCTContext runActivityNamed:block` API.

-For additional information, see the [App Center XCUITest documentation](~/test-cloud/preparing-for-upload/xcuitest.md).
+For additional information and examples, see the [App Center XCUITest documentation](~/test-cloud/preparing-for-upload/xcuitest.md).

-The steps necessary to prepare an app and its corresponding test suite for upload to App Center vary depending on the test framework.
-The section below provides instructions for preparing XCUITest tests for upload to App Center Test.

 [AppCenter XCUITest Extensions](https://github.com/Microsoft/AppCenter-Test-XCUITest-Extensions) is an iOS Framework for taking screenshots and labeling test steps when running XCUITest test in App Center.
 At the conclusion of each test method, a label and screenshot are automatically generated for the test report.
 You can create additional labels and screenshots to track your app's progress during a test method.

-**This framework is *no longer required* for running XCUITest in App Center.** See the note at the top of this page.

-If you encounter a problem, please file a [Github issue](https://github.com/Microsoft/AppCenter-Test-XCUITest-Extensions/issues).

 ## Requirements

-* XCode >= 9.0
+* Xcode >= 9.4.1
-* Sierra or High Sierra
 * iOS >= 9.0

 You must launch your application using the `ACTLaunch` API.